teilo-NativeApp/teilo-presentation/voiceText.md

 react-native nodejs expressjs mongodb

-!! add mongodb icon

 we used react-native because we really wanted to build a mobile app.
 React native was the way to go and yeaaaah what we wanted discover →→→

 one of the challenges was
-to code the right algorithm for the splitting cost →→→
+to code the right algorithm for the splitting cost.

 We learned a lot about team communication, discovered tech related content but last but not least we didn't forget to have fun. ↓↓↓